Zhuoqin/Scenario-Conversations-Editor/README.md

 # scenario_conversations_demo
-The Project is created for using json data(or anything like excel, CSV..) to render conversations and make it editable and visible on the canvas.
+The Project is created for using JSON data(or anything else e.g. excel, CSV..) to render conversations and make it editable and visible on the canvas.

-### Some example screenshoot
+### Some example screenshoots
 * minized canvas
 ![Screen Shot 2019-05-22 at 4 39 17 PM](https://user-images.githubusercontent.com/12645166/58208656-2730a380-7cb3-11e9-892c-88f075958bb1.png)